gravitational/gravity/docs/7.x/config.md

    matching "remote" role assigned in the Hub, will assume all corresponding "local" roles on the Cluster.

-!!! warning "Role mapping"
+!!! note "Role mapping"
-    If `role_map` property is not specified, any remote role will map to the default administrative local role `@teleadmin`.
+    If not explicitly specified, the default role mapping will only map the remote admin role `@teleadmin` to the local admin role `@teleadmin` as shown in the example above.
+See Teleport documentation on [Trusted Clusters RBAC](https://gravitational.com/teleport/docs/trustedclusters/#rbac) for information about configuring role mapping.

 Create the Trusted Cluster: